Tips For Getting Through Drug Withdrawal As Comfortably & Safely As Possible

 #1 Tip: Visit a Detox Facility

-Your best chance of getting through withdrawal as comfortable as possible and as safely as possible is through a detox facility.
-Most will provide care with or without insurance, so there is no reason that this isn’t an option.
+Your best chance of getting through withdrawal as comfortably and safely as possible is through a detox facility.
+Most will provide care with or without insurance.
+There is no reason that this isn’t an option.
 In fact, it is the safest and most painless option available.
 No one wants to suffer from excessive diarrhea, uncontrollable tremors, and hot flashes.
-If you go to a medical detox facility, not only can they alleviate those symptoms, but they can provide 24/7 care and stand by your side through the entire process, making it as easy as it possibly can be.
+If you go to a medical detox facility, not only can they alleviate those symptoms, but they can provide 24/7 care and stand by your side through the entire process.

-You’re most likely not going to want to get up and do anything, but even just taking a walk around the house or down the street can help to stretch your muscles and alleviate some of the pain you might be feeling.
-Getting out in the sun can also help boost mood, increase energy, alleviate pain, and help your body to heal.
+You’re most likely not going to want to get up and do anything.
+Even just taking a walk around the house or down the street can help to stretch your muscles and ease some of the pain you might be feeling.
+Getting out in the sun can also help boost mood, increase energy, reduce pain, and help your body to heal.
 Some simple things you can do:

 - Go for a 10-minute walk every few hours.

 - Stretch for a couple of minutes in the morning and at night.

 - Move around each hour if you have been sitting or lying in bed.